-- The Dean will communicate the determination regarding whether or not the Student will be withdrawn or removed from the Learning Environment to the Student, Faculty Member, Staff Member, and applicable University Officials. - If the Dean determines that withdrawing or removing the Student from the Learning Environment is necessary, the Student will be provided the opportunity to withdraw from the Learning Environment voluntarily.
-If this is a course, if the Student does not drop the course voluntarily, the Office of the Registrar will drop the student from the course.
-In either case, the Student's transcript will reflect a "W" for withdrawal if the action occurs after the course drop deadline. - If the Dean determines that withdrawal or removal is not warranted, the Student shall be allowed to return to the Learning Environment at the next scheduled opportunity.
-The Student may be required to sign a Behavioral Responsibilities Agreement to set forth expectations for appropriate and inappropriate conduct for the remainder of the course as well as the consequences for violating the agreement.
+- If the Dean determines that withdrawal or removal is not warranted, the Student shall be allowed to return to the Learning Environment at the next scheduled opportunity.
+The Student may be required to sign a Behavioral Responsibilities Agreement to set forth expectations for appropriate conduct for the remainder of the course as well as the consequences for violating the agreement.
 The agreement is not appealable.
 The agreement will be kept on file with the Office of Student Rights & Responsibilities. - The Student may appeal the withdrawal or removal decision in writing to the Office of the Provost & Executive Vice Chancellor no later than five (5) Business Days from the date of the Dean's.
-The Provost & Executive Vice Chancellor will only consider appeals based only on the following criteria: - The existence of procedural errors so substantial that they greatly impacted the decision; - Presentation of new and significant evidence which was not reasonably available at the time of the initial meeting and would likely alter the decision; and/or - o The decision is substantially disproportionate to the severity of the violation. - Mere disagreement with the decision is not grounds for appeal. - During the appeal process, the Student is not permitted to participate in the Learning Environment.
-The Faculty Member or staff member shall provide the Student with materials, assignments, and other Learning Environment information the Faculty Member or staff member deems essential to assist the Student with remaining current in the Learning Environment.

-• The Provost & Executive Vice Chancellor will render a decision to the Student no later than five (5) Business Days from the date of receipt of the appeal.
+The Provost & Executive Vice Chancellor will only consider appeals based only on the following criteria: - The existence of procedural errors so substantial that they greatly impacted the decision; - o Presentation of new and significant evidence which was not reasonably available at the time of the initial meeting and would change the decision; and/or - o The decision is substantially disproportionate to the severity of the disruption. - Mere disagreement with the decision is not grounds for appeal. - During the appeal process, the Student is not permitted to participate in the Learning Environment.
+The Faculty Member or Staff Member shall provide the Student with materials, assignments, and other Learning Environment information the Faculty Member or Staff Member deems essential to assist the Student with remaining current in the Learning Environment. - The Provost & Executive Vice Chancellor will render a decision to the Student no later than five (5) Business Days from the date of receipt of the appeal.
 This decision is final with no further avenue of appeal.